 Scenario #1 – Required Assignment to Devices

 I tested Intune policies and applications as required deployments to AVD Windows 10 multi-session.
-It works fine when you deploy application and policies to Azure AD devices.
-I think this scenario will work and will be supported officially at the later stage.
+T works fine when you deploy applications and approaches to Azure AD devices.

 Scenario #2 – Required Assignment to Users

-I tested Intune policies and application as required deployments to users and those users are logged into multi-user VMs.
-Those apps and policies got successfully deployed to those VMs.
-But, I have not done any extended testing on this scenario.
-So, there could be complications and this might not be a supported scenario.
+Those apps and policies were successfully deployed to those VMs.
+I have not done any extended testing on this scenario.
+There could be complications, and this might not be a supported scenario.

 Scenario #3 – Available Assignment

-Do we really need this scenario?
-Is this useful in real world?
-The application & policies to AVD Windows 10 multi-session as available assignments are not really feasible as per my experience.
-This scenario might not be the supported one for AVD Windows 10 multi-sessions VMs.
+The application & policies to AVD Windows 10 multi-session as available assignments are not feasible as per my experience.

 Scenario #4 – Security Baseline Assignment to Multi-session

 I hope this will be sorted out soon.
-But, I would strongly recommend testing the MDM Security Baseline for May 2019 policies.
+I would strongly recommend testing the MDM Security Baseline for May 2019 policies.

-- Start testing AVD management with Microsoft Intune.
+• Start testing AVD management with Microsoft Intune.

-- Find out the best ways to manage your Azure AVD VMs.
+• Find out the best ways to manage your Azure AVD VMs.

 Resources

-Anoop, do you know if this is supported when using Azure Active Directory Domain Services and Azure AD instead of on-prem AD and Azure AD?
+1. Anoop, do you know if this is supported when using Azure Active Directory Domain Services and Azure AD instead of on-prem AD and Azure AD?

-Multi session is not supported in both the scenarios.
+• Multi session is not supported in both the scenarios.
 Azure AD joined device scenario is not supported for WVD VMs (for single session and Multi session).
 Only supported scenario is Hybrid Azure AD join.
 Even in Hybrid Azure AD join scenario Multi session is not supported.
 Same applies for Intune

-Anoop, your blog post describes using Hybrid Azure AD join and Intune to manage Multi-User Win10, but you also mention in the comments that Hybrid join is not supported (also stated in MS documentation).
+2. Anoop, your blog post describes using Hybrid Azure AD join and Intune to manage Multi-User Win10, but you also mention in the comments that Hybrid join is not supported (also stated in MS documentation).
 Does this mean that Mutli-User Win10 is limited to the Domain Join & ConfigMgr management scenario at this time?
 Any idea when support for Azure AD Join will be added?

-At the moment multi user support is not in place for Intune.
+• At the moment multi user support is not in place for Intune.
 The only way for large scale deployment of Multi user is MECM or ConfigMgr.
 Not sure about the timeline of Azure AD join which are publicly announced.

-Hi,
+3. Hi,

 After changing policy for Enrollment from compony portal its not letting to add device on AAD.